SPORTSMANSHIP

 Know the floor layout and where your divisions are taking place.

-• Pay attention to announcements at ringside and over the loudspeaker system; rings may be moved.
+Pay attention to announcements at ringside and over the loudspeaker system; rings will move throughout the day.

 FORMS & WEAPONS